 A growing concern among some creators is the carbon footprint of NFTs.
 Since Ethereum uses a proof-of-work algorithm, each NFT consumes an estimated 200+ kilograms of carbon—equivalent to driving 500 miles in a gas-powered car.
 Proof-of-stake algorithms will mitigate these problems long-term while some platforms offer carbon offsets in the interim.

-Non-fungible tokens are subject to a unique set of tax rules.
+Yes, non-fungible tokens are subject to a unique set of tax rules.
 In general, the way that an NFT is taxed depends on the asset that it represents.
-A NFT that represents real estate will be subject to real estate taxes, whereas an NFT that represents a collectible—such as a piece of art—will be taxed at the collectibles tax rate.
+An NFT that represents real estate will be subject to real estate taxes, whereas an NFT that represents a collectible—such as a piece of art—will be taxed at the collectibles tax rate.

 The biggest tax surprise may come from long-term cryptocurrency holders that purchase an NFT.
 If you acquired Bitcoin at $1,000 and sold it at $50,000 to purchase an NFT, you would owe capital gains tax on the $49,000 between the purchase and sale price—even though you simply acquired another crypto asset without getting any cash!